Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Conclusion

 \section{Conclusion}

-In this work, we introduce self-supervised contrastive learning to remote sensing semantic segmentation tasks for learning general spatio-temporal invariant features from a large number of unlabeled images in order to reduce the dependence on labelled samples.
-Furthermore, considering that the existing contrastive learning methods are mainly designed for image classification tasks to obtain image-level representations, which may not be optimal for semantic segmentation tasks that require pixel-level discrimination, so we propose the GLCNet.
-Experiments portray that our method mostly outperforms traditional ImageNet pre-training method and other self-supervised methods in semantic segmentation tasks with limited labeled data.
-We also find that more self-supervised pre-training samples can bring performance improvements, and in actual situations we can easily obtain a large amount of remote sensing data, so our method may have great practical application significance.
+In this work, we introduce self-supervised contrastive learning to RSI semantic segmentation tasks for learning general spatio-temporal invariant features from a large number of unlabeled images to reduce the dependence on labeled samples.
+Furthermore, considering that the existing contrastive learning methods are mainly designed for image classification tasks to obtain image-level representations, which may not be optimal for semantic segmentation tasks that require pixel-level discrimination, we propose the GLCNet.
+Experiments show that our method mostly outperforms the traditional ImageNet pre-training method and other self-supervised methods in semantic segmentation tasks with limited labeled data.
+We also find that more self-supervised pre-training samples can bring performance improvements, and in actual situations, we can easily obtain a large amount of remote sensing data, so our method may have great practical application significance.

-There are still some shortcomings in our method, for example, we would like to use the GLCNet to better learn general temporal invariance features.
-However, at present we only simulate temporal transformations by randomly enhancing the images in terms of colour and texture due to the lack of multi-temporal image data.
-This cannot really imitate the complex transformations caused by seasons, imaging conditions, etc. So, the true temporal features might not be learnt sufficiently, which can subsequently be complemented by using real multi-temporal images.
-In the future, the method of this paper will be further improved and then applied to large-scale image data to alleviate the critical lack of labeling in tasks such as global land cover.
+There are still some shortcomings in our method; for example, we would like to use GLCNet to better learn general temporal invariance features.
+However, at present, we only simulate temporal transformations by randomly enhancing the images in terms of color and texture due to the lack of multi-temporal image data.
+This cannot really imitate the complex transformations caused by seasons, imaging conditions, etc. Therefore, the true temporal features might not be learned sufficiently, which can subsequently be complemented by using real multi-temporal images.
+In the future, the proposed method will be further improved and then applied to large-scale image data to alleviate the critical lack of labeling in tasks such as global land cover.
 Another potential research topic is to use adversarial examples \cite{ChenXiao-921,ChenXu-931,LiHuang-941} to improve the robustness of the pre-training model.